umass-cs-497/DB/README.md

 ## Courses DB API
 ---

+Methods to access the User database;
+For getter methods, callback should in the form function(error, returned_data).
+For setter methods, callback should in the form function(error, number_of_docs_affected, raw_mongo_response).

 |	Method							|  return              |
 |--------------------------------|-----------------------------------|
 |deleteUserByEmail(email, callback) | return 1 for success 0 for failure|